jlkravitz/kesem-selection/README.md

 to change to python2 to avoid forcing non-computer-nerds to install python3, which isn't installed on computers by default.)

+## Before You Start

+When you make any updates to the application or reference, you'll need to make some changes to the codebase to ensure applications and references are properly read in (in other words, you'll probably need to do this :-)).
+In particular, in `wufoo_entry_loader.py`, you'll find two functions `load_apps` and `load_references`, which define keys and values for relevant fields in the application and reference, respectively.
+You can edit the `field_map` in each function.

+Note that the columns are 0-indexed, so `row[n - 1]` accesses the `n`th column
+of `row`, which is an application or reference submitted to Wufoo.
+For example, you would access the first column with `row[0]`.
+To add fields or edit existing ones, you'll need to know which column the field occupies in the exported Wufoo CSV file.

 ## Instructions

+Once you've set up the codebase to work with this year's application and reference, you're ready to go.

 Run the following commands from your terminal in the `kesem-selection` directory.